 So I started walking at first, then went through a transitional period of time where I was doing walking and running at the same time, and at some point, when I felt that I got into a decent fitness, I started running and I haven’t stopped since.

-Why am I telling you this and a lot of you who read my books and my articles probably got bored because you read these stories before.
+Why am I telling you this and a lot of you who read my books and my articles probably got bored because you read these stories before?
 Well, I am telling you this to see another mindset shift that occurred in me.

 Running as a Lifestyle.

 When I started running, pure vanity was fueling my endeavors to do the miles needed to lose the ugly weight, return to a physique that would be acceptable for me, and then stop running.
-Back then, I saw running as a way to achieve my goal and then throw it to the garbage after I depleted all the usage out of it.
+Back then, I saw running as a way to achieve my goal and then throw it into the garbage after I depleted all the usage out of it.

 What I didn’t expect to happen was ending up loving running so much that I end up adopting it as a lifestyle.
 Running for me is like breathing, is like food, it’s something that I cannot live without.

-In the old days, I would literally force myself to get up my couch or my rocking chair, wear my sport running shoes and gear, and drag myself to the high school track, where, with a lot of psychological effort, I would push myself to do the exercises I had designed in my training plan to do that day.
+In the old days, I would literally force myself to get up my couch or my rocking chair, wear my sport running shoes and gear and drag myself to the high school track, where, with a lot of psychological effort, I would push myself to do the exercises I had designed in my training plan to do that day.

 Now, if I miss a training day, I get literally depressed and I feel physically sick to my stomach.
-The only other time I had this feeling, and is closest to the feeling I have when I lose a running day, is the way I felt when I didn’t smoke for a long time and I had severe nicotine withdrawal issues and this emptiness in my stomach was alarmingly intense.
+The only other time I had this feeling and is closest to the feeling I have when I lose a running day is the way I felt when I didn’t smoke for a long time and I had severe nicotine withdrawal issues and this emptiness in my stomach was alarmingly intense.

 Repeated actions and good habits.

 So what made me change my mind?
-What were the actions or the thoughts that made me reconsider why running should not be just a way to satisfy a means to an end but to be something that I should enjoy every day for my life for the rest of my natural life on this beautiful green blue world?
+What were the actions or the thoughts that made me reconsider why running should not be just a way to satisfy a means to an end but to be something that I should enjoy every day for my life for the rest of my natural life on this beautiful green-blue world?

-It turns out that activities that are good for your health like running and you genuinely want to use them as a mean to stay healthy help your mind and your brain to acquire the necessary lacking tools to start viewing and looking life and especially your everyday life with a different lens.
+It turns out that activities that are good for your health like running and you genuinely want to use them as a means to stay healthy help your mind and your brain to acquire the necessary lacking tools to start viewing and looking at life and especially your everyday life with a different lens.

-Before I started running, I had a deep case of depression, low self-esteem and very low self-confidence
+Before I started running, I had a deep case of depression, low self-esteem, and very low self-confidence

 A bad case of Depression.